onox/orka/docs/rendering/index.md

 1D or 3D as well.
 A texture can also contain an array of images or multiple levels where each level has half the resolution of the previous level.

-#### Vertex formats

-The vertex format describes the attributes of vertices and which buffers contain which attributes.
-Usually a vertex has attributes like the position vector, a normal vector (used for computing lighting), and the texture coordinate of some texture.

 #### Programs

-Programs are objects that contains one or more shaders that should be run on the GPU.
+Programs are objects that contains one or more shaders that are run on the GPU.

 #### Framebuffers